MichaelSolati/geofirestore-js/README.md

 ## Example Usage

-Assume you are building an app to rate bars and you store all information for a bar, e.g. name, business hours and price range, at `/bars/<bar-id>`.
-Later, you want to add the possibility for users to search for bars in their vicinity.
+Assume you are building an app to rate bars and you store all information for a bar, e.g. name, business hours and price range, and you want to add the possibility for users to search for bars in their vicinity.
 This is where GeoFirestore comes in.
-You can store the location for each bar using GeoFirestore, using the bar IDs as GeoFirestore keys.
-GeoFirestore then allows you to easily query which bar IDs (the keys) are nearby.
-To display any additional information about the bars, you can load the information for each bar returned by the query at `/bars/<bar-id>`.
+You can store the wrap each bar using GeoFirestore, using the location to build an easily queryabledocument .
+GeoFirestore then allows you to easily query which bars are nearby in a simalar fashion as `geofire` but will also return the bar information (not just the key or location).

 ## Documentation
 ### Table of Contents